F12

 – build parental confidence and the school’s reputation.

-Personal Career Planning should be central to careers provision at Key Stage 3 & 4, and in the sixth form.
-It should help students develop a range of skills and personal qualities that will allow them to make appropriate decisions in relation to career development.
+Personal Career Planning is central to careers provision at all Key Stages.
+It should help students reflect on a range of skills and personal qualities and consider pertinent information that will allow them to make appropriate decisions in relation to career development.

-The CEIAG programme will be based on collaborative partnerships involving teachers, personal & social counsellors, senior management, parents, the T & EA and various outside support agencies.
+The CEIAG programme is based on collaborative partnerships involving teachers, counsellors, senior management, parents, employers, and various external support agencies.

-The increased choice of education and training pathways available to young people, the modularisation of the curriculum, the focus on employability and obtaining suitable qualifications in order that learners can meet the challenge of the changing world of work, place high quality Careers Education, Information, Advice and Guidance, ( CEIAG), at the heart of the curriculum.
+The increased choice of education and training pathways available to young people, the modularisation of the curriculum, the focus on employability and obtaining suitable qualifications in order that learners can meet the challenges of the changing world of work, place high quality Careers Education, Information, Advice and Guidance, (CEIAG), at the heart of the curriculum.

 The overall objective of an effective career education and guidance programme is to enable a learner to manage their own career development successfully, confidently and with due respect and care for their own needs, those of others and of their wider communities.